CodecoolBase/diligent-academy-self-study/tasks.md

 }
 ```

-If the items are not an array of numbers, respond with `400` status code
+If the items are not an array of numbers or the property is missing, respond with `400` status code
 with the Fastify's built-in validation error message.

-If the operands in the path are not one of `add`, `subtract`, `multiple`, `divide`
-respond with `400` status code with the Fastify's built-in validation error message.

 The response's body should be a JSON string in this form (example):